Data Prep for Data Collection

 If any source fields in the imported mapping rules are not included in the sample JSON data that you provided earlier, those field mappings will not be included in the import.

-Continue following the above steps to map the rest of the fields to the target schema.
+Continue mapping the remaining fields to the target schema.
 While you do not have to map all available source fields, any fields in the target schema that are set as required must be mapped to complete this step.
 The Required fields counter indicates how many required fields are not yet mapped in the current configuration.

 recommendation-more-help